James Fenimore Cooper: Critical reaction

 Cooper's writings of the 1830s related to current politics and social issues, coupled with his perceived self-promotion, increased the ill feeling between the author and some of the public.
-Criticism in print of his naval histories and the two Home novels came largely from newspapers supporting The Whig party, reflecting the antagonism between the Whigs and their opposition, the Democrats, whose policies Cooper often favored.
-Cooper's father William had been a staunch Federalist, a party now defunct but some of whose policies supporting large-scale capitalism the Whigs endorsed.
-Cooper himself had come to admire Thomas Jefferson, the bete-noire of the Federalists, and had supported Andrew Jackson's opposition to a National Bank.
+Criticism in print of his naval histories and the two Home novels came largely from newspapers supporting the Whig party, reflecting the antagonism between the Whigs and their opposition, the Democrats, whose policies Cooper often favored.
+Cooper's father William had been a staunch Federalist, a party now defunct, but some of whose policies supporting large-scale capitalism the Whigs endorsed.
+Cooper himself had come to admire Thomas Jefferson, the bete-noire of the Federalists, and had supported Andrew Jackson's opposition to a national bank.
 Never one to shrink from defending his personal honor and his sense of where the nation was erring, Cooper filed legal actions for libel against several Whig editors; his success with most of his lawsuits ironically led to more negative publicity from the Whig establishment.

 Buoyed by his frequent victories in court, Cooper returned to writing with more energy and success than he had had for several years.
 As noted above, on May 10, 1839, he published his History of the U.S. Navy; his return to the Leatherstocking Tales series with The Pathfinder, or The Inland Sea (1840) and The Deerslayer (1841) brought him renewed favorable reviews.
-But on occasion he returned to addressing public issues, most notably with a trilogy of novels called the Littlepage Manuscripts addressing the issues of the anti-rent wars.
-Public sentiment largely favored the anti-renters, and Cooper's reviews again were largely negative.
+On occasion, though, he returned to addressing public issues, most notably with a trilogy of novels called the Littlepage Manuscripts addressing the issues of the antirent wars.
+Public sentiment largely favored the antirenters, and Cooper's reviews again were largely negative.